-We have a long-term disability plan which provides income replacement benefits to eligible participants who are unable to perform their job duties during the first 24 months of disability.
-Income replacement benefits are continued thereafter if the participant is unable to perform any job related to his or her education, training or experience.
-As all income replacement benefits are fully insured, no related obligation is required as of December 31, 2014 and 2013.
-In addition to income replacement benefits, plan participants may remain covered for certain health and life insurance benefits up to age 65, and accordingly, we have recorded an obligation of \$8.0 and \$10.5 as of December 31, 2014 and 2013, respectively.
+We have a long-term disability plan which provides income replacement benefits to eligible participants who are unable to perform their job duties or any job related to his or her education, training or experience.
+As all income replacement benefits are fully insured, no related obligation is required as of December 31, 2015 and 2014.
+In addition to income replacement benefits, plan participants may remain covered for certain health and life insurance benefits up to normal retirement age, and accordingly, we have recorded an obligation of \$8.0 as of December 31, 2015 and 2014.